edapm/welcomejs/README.md

 ## Intermediate
 ⭐⭐

 After learning vanilla JavaScript, the next thing to learn about is frameworks.
 There are many, but the main four are Angular, React, Vue and Ember.

+> *Frontend Masters (mentioned above) has a really great React course by Brain Holt that I've personally done and can recommend - find it [here](https://frontendmasters.com/courses/complete-react-v5)*

 ### Framework Websites and Official Docs